USA Truck History. 1998-2007

 Little is known about the truck before 1998 but in that year it was owned by Terry Cauldwell in Greenville

-South Carolina.
-He bought the truck and restored it in that year.
-Significant funds were spent on many new
+Terry bought the truck and did some restoration work in that year.
+Significant funds were spent on many

 The Truck's home in the USA.

 Garage apartments - better than a

 There are garage apartments all over the USA.
 Typically it takes 4 full sized cars.
 There is room to store two